Dabuz

 Samuel Robert Buzby (born August 7, 1993), also known as Dabuz, is an American professional Super Smash Bros. player.
 In Super Smash Bros. for Wii U, he won several major tournaments and was ranked between 3rd and 6th best player in the world throughout the game's competitive history.
 In Super Smash Bros.
 Ultimate, he was ranked 7th and 9th best for the first and second halves of 2019, respectively.

 Dabuz primarily used Olimar in Super Smash Bros.
 Brawl.
 In Super Smash Bros. for Wii U, he switched to Rosalina and Luma as his primary character, with Olimar as his secondary.
-In Ultimate, he used both Olimar and Rosalina as primaries, and Min Min as a secondary.
+In Ultimate, he uses Rosalina as a primary, and Olimar and Min Min as secondaries.

 Career

 Super Smash Bros.
 Brawl

 Dabuz began competing in Smash with Super Smash Bros.
 Brawl.
-His parents were initially reluctant to let him leave Long Island to compete, and Dabuz would occasionally lie to them about where he would be in order to attend tournaments.
+His parents were initially reluctant to let him leave Long Island to compete, and Dabuz would occasionally lie to them about his whereabouts to attend tournaments.
 However, after winning $3,000 at an event held by Major League Gaming in 2009, he was able to convince his family that competing in Smash was a valid pursuit.
 Despite this, his ability to travel for competitions was severely limited.
 In January 2012 he finished tied for 13th at Apex 2012, a major tournament held at Rutgers University in New Jersey.
 He tied for 7th at Apex the following year.
 In June 2012 he traveled to Canada and won Impulse 2012.

 Dabuz used Olimar as his primary character in Brawl.